Flux trapping in NbTiN strips: Number of vortices above the threshold field

-For the first model, we numerically minimize the Gibbs free energy for various vortex numbers and periodic arrangements of vortices while including vortex-vortex interaction (see Supplemental Material for details \cite{supp}).
-Fig. \ref{fig:nvsB} shows the result for infinite strips of width $W$ for different values of the ratio $r_c/W$.
-The horizontal axis is normalized by $B_0 = B\cdot W^2/\Phi_0$, which represents the field corresponding to one flux quantum per $W^2$.
-The vertical axis shows the number of vortices, $\tilde{n}$, in a section of length $W$ (equivalently a square area $W^2$) within the strip.
-With this rescaling, the area law corresponds to a line with a slope of 1.
-The threshold field in the simulated curves corresponds to $B_L/B_0$.
-At the threshold field, the number of vortices steeply increases as vortices first arrange along the center of the strip with equal spacing $a$.
-The curve then rounds over as vortex-vortex interaction become significant, roughly when $a \approx W$ (or equivalently $\tilde{n} \approx 1$).
-This behaviour follows from our assumption that $\Lambda >> W$.
-As the field increases further, additional vortex rows form with regular spacings producing subtle kinks in the simulated curves each time a new row appears.
+The horizontal axis is normalized by $B_0 = \Phi_0/W^2$, which corresponds to one flux quantum per area $W^2$.
+The vertical axis shows the average number of vortices, $\tilde{n}_c$, in a section of length $W$ (equivalently to a square area $W^2$) within the strip.
+With this rescaling, the area law becomes a straight line of slope 1, and the threshold field in the VL simulations appears at $B_L/B_0$.
+At this threshold, vortices first align along the strip center with spacing $a > W$.
+As the field increases, the vortex number grows steeply until $a \approx W$ (or equivalently $\tilde{n}_c \approx 1$), when the vortex-vortex interactions become significant and the curve rounds off.
+This behaviour follows from the assumption $\Lambda \gg W$.
+At still higher field, additional vortex columns enter with regular spacings, producing subtle shoulders in the simulated curves at each column addition (see Figure \ref{fig:nvsB}b ).

-Experimental data for different strips from S2 nearly collapse onto a single curve when plotted on these rescaled axes, as shown in Fig. \ref{fig:nvsB} a).
-For comparison, simulated curves corresponding to $r_c/W$ ratios ranging from $0.185/5$ to $0.185/40$ (i.e. $r_c=185nm$ and $W=5-40\mu m$) are also shown; here $r_c=185nm$ is the value obtained from fitting the width dependence of the threshold field to $B_L$ in Fig.~\ref{fig:fig3}.
-Overall, there is good agreement between the data and the simulations, but also discrepancies both close to the threshold field and at higher fields.
-Close to the threshold field, pinning in the strips is important and is expected to affect the curve, which we will further investigate below.
+The experimental data for strips from S2 are shown as dots in Fig. \ref{fig:nvsB}a), and nearly collapse onto a single curve when plotted on the rescaled axes.
+The simulated curves use $\tilde{r}_c=r_c/W$ ranging from $0.060/5$ to $0.060/40$, corresponding to $r_c=\SI{60}{\nano\meter}$ and $W=\SI[parse-numbers=false]{5-40}{\micro\meter}$.
+The value $r_c=\SI{60}{\nano\meter}$ is smaller than the value estimated from the threshold fields in Fig. \ref{fig:fig3}.
+This can be explained by the fact that threshold fields are decreased by pinning, which results in a larger estimated $r_c$ value.
+Overall, the simulations reproduce the experimental data well, though discrepancies appear both near the threshold and at higher fields.
+Close to the threshold, pinning effects are expected to play an important role, as investigate below.